How Long Does It Take for a Piercing to Close?

-Your original piercing’s quality, age, the life of the piercing itself, hole size, and piercing location on the body can also have immense impacts on the fistula’s resistance (the tube of skin that connects two ends of a piercing).
+Your original piercing’s quality, age, the life of the piercing itself, hole size and piercing location on the body can also have immense impacts on the fistula’s resistance, (the tube of skin that connects two ends of a piercing).

 Initial Piercing Quality

 You probably did some extensive research before choosing the who and where for performing your piercing.
-Mistakes happen, though, and reviews can be deceiving.
+Mistakes happen though, and reviews can be deceiving.

 Age of the Person

 On the other hand, if you received your piercing in your youth, there are some advantages.
-The skin could take longer to heal as an adult, so you may not need to worry about your piercing closing as quickly.
+The skin could take longer to heal as an adult, therefore you may not need to worry about your piercing closing as quickly.
 Your childhood piercing might stand the test of time not only due to its maturity but to the healing process that took place at an early age.